NestedSGX/nestedsgx-ndss25-ae/readme.md

 - sim: the Simulation version (We choose it as the Baseline).
 - Hotcall: the accelerated NestedSGX version using Hotcall methods (ISCA'2017)

-For simply denote the mode you want to run as `[mode]` in the following steps.
+For simplicity, we denote the mode you want to run as `[mode]` in the following steps.

 If you want to choose `sim` as the `[mode]`, that means the benchmarks don't rely on the Guest Kernel Module, please jump to **Step 4**.